ianhall-nbcu/librist/README.md

 ## How can I test it?

-- You can use the utils project https://code.videolan.org/rist-utils/rist to compile and build statically command line utilities that have everything you need to get up and running quiclky.
+- You can use the utils project https://code.videolan.org/rist/rist-utils to compile and build statically command line utilities that have everything you need to get up and running quickly.

-- The Wiki has good information on the use of these utilities https://code.videolan.org/rist/rist/-/wikis/home
+- The Wiki has good information on the use of these utilities https://code.videolan.org/rist/rist-utils/-/wikis/home